RENTAL EXPENSES IRELAND – High Court decision in Revenue Commissioners v Thomas Collins

 Preliminary Tax

-A “small company” for preliminary tax purposes is a company whose corporation tax liability for the previous twelve month accounting period did not exceed €200,000.
+For preliminary tax purposes it’s a company whose corporation tax liability for the previous twelve month accounting period did not exceed €200,000.

-A company which qualifies as a “small company” has the option of computing its preliminary corporation tax payment on the lower of:
+A company which qualifies as a “small company” has the option of computing its preliminary CT payment on the lower of:

-A small company has the option of paying its Preliminary Tax one month before the end of its accounting period on a date no later than the 23rd day of the month.
+It has the option of paying its Preliminary Tax one month before the end of its accounting period.
+This is provided it’s on a date no later than the 23rd day of the month.

-Any balance of tax outstanding must be paid on or before the company’s tax return filing date i.e. the 23rd day of the ninth month following the end of the accounting period.
-In other words, if the accounting period ended on 31st December 2016 the balance of the tax would be payable by 23rd September 2017 providing the Return and payment were made via ROS otherwise it would be on or before 21st September 2017.
+If the accounting period ended on 31st December 2016, the balance of the tax would be payable by 23rd September 2017.
+This is provided the Return and payment were made via ROS.
+Otherwise, it would be on or before 21st September 2017.

-It is advisable to choose the second option because by paying 100% of the previous year’s CT liability this ensures that no underpayment will have been made by the Company thereby avoiding exposure to interest penalties.
+It is advisable to choose the second option.
+By paying 100% of the previous year’s CT liability, this ensures that no underpayment will have been made by the Company thereby avoiding exposure to interest penalties.

 Please be aware that if the company doesn’t pay sufficient preliminary corporation tax or if the preliminary tax is not paid on time, an interest charge will be levied.
 A daily simple interest rate of 0.0219% will arise on the difference between: